sehrope/node-pg-db/README.md

 * Automatically return connections to the pool - *no need to call `client.done()`*
 * Named parameters - *`...
 WHERE foo = :foo` instead of `...
 WHERE foo = $1`*
 * Transactions - *automatic and transparent!*
+* Event hooks - *register callbacks when queries get executed - great for logging!*
+* Transaction event hooks - *register callbacks when a transaction completes - great for cache invalidation!*

 # Transactions
 Transactions are implemented using [domains](http://nodejs.org/api/domain.html).
 This allows the same node-postgres `client` object to be used by separate parts of your application without having to manually pass it as an argument.